 Protect Your Investment With Title Insurance

-Real estate title insurance is an important safeguard when purchasing property in the United States.
-To understand why real estate title insurance is necessary, continue reading below.
+Real estate title insurance is an important safeguard when purchasing a property in the United States.
+That is why it is important to understand what it is and why you need it.

 Title Insurance Protects Your Purchase

 Simply put, title insurance protects your investment.
 It works just like any other type of coverage by protecting you from the unexpected.
 In this case, it protects against unexpected claims, or liens, that occurred before you took ownership.

 Prior to closing on the purchase, a real estate title company will perform a search to make sure the property is free and clear of liens.
 This takes place after you've provided your escrow funds to the escrow holder.
 Escrow funds may be held by the agency, if they provide that service.

 Whatever is found during the search is then summarized and included on the policy.
 Generally, if something is found, the seller is asked to rectify it before the purchase is allowed to go through, but things can be missed or never turn up during the search.
 That is where this insurance steps in to provide protection for you.
 If a claim dating from prior to your purchase arises, this coverage will protect you from loss damages as a result of that claim.

 This is different from almost every other type of coverage.
 It protects you from unseen events that occurred prior to taking it out.
 A policy will end on the date that it is issued and extend backward in time indefinitely.
 You only pay for it once.
 Property or life coverage, in contrast, protects you from unknown future events and is paid for annually.